tommite/jsmaa/README.txt

 Versions
 ========
+0.8.3:	LogitNormal, RelativeNormal, and RelativeLogNormal measurements.
 0.8.2:	Fixes: icons to work on Windows, negative interval calculation, slowness in simulations, chart style to 2d.
 	Added tooltip for rank acceptability- and CW table headers, changed to not construct any charts for 20+ alternatives.
 0.8.1:	Better beta-sampler, value function graphs, refactoring.
 0.8:    Beta-distributed measurements, GUI improvements, heavy refactoring.
 0.6.4:	Changed to not showing acceptabilities graphs for 20+ alternatives.
 Added measurements to view of